Woflix/PLMMigration/Readme.md

 This is just a list of things that are either currently buggy or broken and are in line to be fixed.

+	+ Authentication doesn't work
+		+ Username input into the `#usernameField` field is not passed to the `authMain.php` file properly
 	+ More to be discovered...

 This is just a list of things that used to be bugged or broken but have been fixed